 | April & May 2026 | Salaries may still be paid under old structure |

-| June 2026 | New structure reflected in payslip; April–May arrears adjusted |
+| June 2026 | New structure on payslip; April–May arrears adjusted |

 | June 2026 | Revised compensation letters issued by employers |